Francis Lee (footballer)

+Francis Henry Lee CBE (29 April 1944 – 2 October 2023), also known as Franny Lee, was an English professional footballer and businessman.
+He was also later the chairman and main shareholder of Manchester City, as well as briefly a racehorse trainer and amateur cricket player.

-Lee played for Bolton Wanderers, Manchester City, Derby County and England.
-A fast forward, he won League Championship medals with Manchester City and Derby, and scored more than 200 goals in his career.
+A striker, he played for Bolton Wanderers, Manchester City, Derby County and the England national team.
+Noted for his speed and determination, he scored more than 200 goals in his career, in which he won League Championship medals with Manchester City and Derby.
 In 2010, he was inducted into the English Football Hall of Fame.

-He holds the English record for the greatest number of penalties scored in a season, a feat that earned him the nickname Lee 1 (Pen) because that was the way his name always seemed to appear on the list of goal scores for City in the match results listings in the Sunday papers.
+Lee holds the English record for the greatest number of penalties scored in a season, a feat that earned him the nickname "Lee 1 (Pen)", because that was the way his name often seemed to appear on the list of goal scorers for City in the match results listings of the Sunday papers.
 This led to accusations of diving.
-One such accusation, from Leeds United's Norman Hunter, led to an on-pitch fight.
+One such accusation, by Leeds United's Norman Hunter, led to an on-pitch fight.

-After retiring from football, Lee ran a successful toilet roll business, F.H.
-Lee Ltd, which made him a millionaire.
-In 1994, he became the major shareholder and chairman of Manchester City, but stepped down four years later.
+In 1966, Lee founded F. H. Lee Ltd, a firm that recycled paper to manufacture products such as kitchen roll and toilet paper.
+It operated until 2003 and made him a millionaire.
+In 1994, Lee became the major shareholder and chairman of Manchester City, but stepped down four years later.

-Playing career
+Club career

+Bolton Wanderers

+As a 16-year-old amateur footballer, Lee made his debut for Bolton Wanderers in November 1960 against Manchester City at Burnden Park.
+Playing in attack alongside club legend Nat Lofthouse, then 35-years old, both scored in a 3–1 win.
+He signed professionally in May 1961 and was Bolton's top scorer in the 1962–63 season in the First Division.
+The following season, Bolton were relegated to the Second Division and their second tier campaign, in the 1964–65 season, was Lee's most prolific for the club, scoring 23 league goals.
+He scored in seven consecutive games at the start of the 1967–68 season and in September 1967, he was transferred to Manchester City, having scored 106 goals in 210 appearances for Bolton.